good-lly/latticestore-lab/JOURNAL.md

 - Files now display in UI (cwdFiles finally populated from rootFileData Map)
 - Spend a day with a lot of operations, configurations, etc ...

 Reality: Directory names get validated but files don't upload into them yet.
 The file browser shows folders you can't enter.
-Classic day 8 - everything half works. rootFileData is now a Map instead of array.
+Everything half works. rootFileData is now a Map instead of array.
 Why?
 O(1) lookups beat array.find() when you have 10,000 files.
 Tomorrow: Make directories actually navigable.
 Rewrite into smart merging strategy.
 No CRDT complexity.